integration-app/mcp-server/README.md

 You can choose to only fetch tools for a specific integration by passing the `apps` query parameter: `/mcp?apps=google-calendar,google-docs`

-### 💬 Chat Session Management
+### 💬 Chat Session Management (Experimental)

 The MCP server supports persistent chat sessions.
 Include an `x-chat-id` header in your requests to automatically track sessions for that specific chat.
+This is an experimental feature provided in addition to standard MCP sessions.

 **Starting a new chat session:**